anderkve/FYS3150/_sources/book/projects/project1.md

 - **Not a complete report:** For project 1, we do not require you to write a proper scientific report --- only a document with an answer for each problem.
 But the quality of the presentation still matters, of course.
 So pay attention to figures, figure captions, grammar, etc.

-- **Collaboration:** We *strongly* encourage you to collaborate with others, in groups up to four students.
+- **Collaboration:** We *strongly* encourage you to collaborate with others, in groups up to three students.
 The group hands in a single pdf.
 (So make sure you all join the same group on Canvas.)
 Remember to list everyone's name in the pdf.

 - **Reproducibility:** Your code should be available on a GitHub repo.
 You can refer to relevant parts of your code in your answers.
 Make sure to include a README file in the repo that briefly explains how the code is organized, and how it should be compiled and run in order to reproduce your results.